 - Organic Rice Bran Extract

-And if you are anything like the organic girl I think you are, right about now you are thinking; Great, but what’s actually in the homeopathic blend?
-And if I am anything like the organic girl I think I am…(🤔🤷♀️😜) you know I reached out.
+And if you are anything like me, right about now you are thinking; Great, but what’s actually in the homeopathic blend?
+And if I am anything like I think I am…(🤔🤷♀️😜) you know I reached out.
 Let’s take a look…

 - Allium cepa (onion) 6X HPUS for sneezing, runny nose and nasal discharge

 - Belladonna 12X HPUS for dry cough and wet cough

 - Bryonia alba 9X HPUS for sinus pain and stuffy nose

 - Chamomilla 6x HPUS for nasal congestion

 - Echinacea angustifolia (echinacea root) 6X HPUS for sore throat and dry throat

 - Euphrasia officinalis 6x HPUS for chest congestion

 - Gelsemium semperivens (Evening Trumpetflower) 12X HPUS for headache and body aches